 For the two (2) letters of recommendation, use the Download Recommendation Form.
-The recommenders should send the statement directly to the program coordinator.
+The recommenders should send the statement directly to the admissions committee chair.
 At least one letter should be from your current or previous direct supervisor.
 Academic references are acceptable for applicants who have been out of school less than five years.

 4. Complete a phone interview.

 The admissions committee chair will schedule a phone interview with candidates after all application materials are received.
-Once completed, the application will be presented to the Admissions Committee for evaluation at the next scheduled meeting.
+The application will be presented to the admissions committee for evaluation at the next scheduled meeting.

-After a decision has been made, the admissions committee chair contacts applicants by email to inform of the decision and to schedule a time to discuss the decision and next steps.
+After a decision has been made, the admissions committee chair will contact applicants by email to inform of the decision.

 Admitted students receive a formal letter of admission to UW–Madison from Adult Career and Special Student Services along with general enrollment information.
 Additional detail is provided on the ACSSS enrollment page.